 If you have incurred expenses to modify your home to accommodate the changing needs of a senior, you may qualify for a home renovation tax credit.
-To qualify for this provincial credit, you must live in British Columbia, New Brunswick, or Ontario.
+To qualify for this provincial credit, you must live in British Columbia, or New Brunswick.
 However, the criteria are virtually the same in each province.

 Additionally, to claim either of these credits, you must be age 65 or older, or you must live with or be preparing to live with a family member in that age group.
 Finally, you must have incurred eligible home renovation expenses.

 A qualifying family member may be your or your spouse’s or your common-law partner’s parent, step-parent, grandparent, sibling, aunt, uncle, great-aunt, great-uncle, child, stepchild, grandchild, niece or nephew.
 You may also claim this credit on behalf of your spouse or common-law partner.

 Eligible expenses include money spent on improvements to your home that make it more accessible or less dangerous to the senior who resides there.

 Common eligible expenses include walk-in bathtubs, grab bars and non-slip bathroom flooring.
 They also include renovations to permit living exclusively on the first floor, widening of doorways, and other wheelchair or mobility-related accommodations.
 You may also include expenses related to replacing drawer pulls, handles, light switches and other elements to help a senior with limited dexterity.

 To qualify for any of these credits, the expenses must be incurred for improvements that are of a enduring nature, and they must, as indicated above, make the home more accessible.